ViaQ/elasticsearch-templates/README.md

 Alternatively, run the following command: python ./scripts/generate_template.py (path to template in templates/) namespaces/ --doc.

-The generated file looks like "xxx.asciidoc".
+The generated file looks like "xxx.adoc".

 # Viewing the documentation

 Install the asciidoc viewer in web browser.

-Open the local path to the asciidoc file "xxx.asciidoc" in your browser.
+Open the local path to the asciidoc file "xxx.adoc" in your browser.

 # Releasing a new version of the data model